Wellington's historic heritage sites

 • surroundings associated with the natural and physical resources, eg land around a heritage building.

-See this list of heritage items protected under the Wellington City District Plan.
+See the list of heritage items protected under the Wellington City District Plan:

-Changes to the Wellington City Heritage List can occur through a public (Council) plan change or when a private individual or organisation requests a change.
-A full review of all buildings, items and areas on the heritage list must occur every 10 years.
+Changes to the District Plan heritage schedules can occur through a public (Council) plan change or when a private individual or organisation requests a change.
+A full review of all buildings, items and areas with heritage protection must occur every 10 years.

 Wellington City heritage inventory

-The heritage inventory is an online tool you can use to search for detailed information on heritage buildings and objects that appear in the Wellington City Heritage List.
+The heritage inventory is an online tool you can use to search for detailed information on heritage buildings and objects that appear in the District Plan heritage schedules.

 It provides a full range of information, including: